 However, don’t forget to offer employees an outlet for ideas that aren’t tied to your business model.
 After all, just because you’re not in the mousetrap business now doesn’t mean you might not be aligned with it in the future.

 Engagement is a two-way street.

-In the world of employee motivation techniques, nothing is quite so powerful as someone in authority showing interest in employee ideas.
-Being involved naturally draws employees to your initiatives, but it also inspires them.
-It allows you to communicate what you’re most interested in directly to your employees, and it offers them more guidance on how to shape and otherwise consider ideas.
+In the world of employee motivation techniques, nothing is quite as powerful as someone in authority showing interest in employee ideas.
+Being involved naturally draws employees to your initiatives.
+But it also inspires them.
+It allows you to communicate what you’re most interested in directly to your employees.
+And it offers them more guidance on how to shape and otherwise consider ideas.

 It also lets you better understand what your employees are most passionate about in their jobs.
-If you keep seeing different solutions to the same issue, it’s worth looking into the issue itself and seeing if it’s possible to resolve, either through one of the innovations with which you’re being presented or through another approach.
+If you keep seeing different solutions to the same issue, it’s worth looking into the issue itself and seeing if it’s possible to resolve it.
+Either through one of the innovations with which you’re being presented or through another approach.

-Encouraging innovation will be a constant part of any executive’s time in the C-suite.
-Innovation is the lifeblood of any company, and in leading by example and encouraging it where you can find it, you’ll build a stronger organization.
-To learn more about innovation strategy in the C-suite, join our newsletter today.
+Encouraging innovation will be a constant part of any executive’s time in the C-suite in product innovation.
+Innovation is the lifeblood of any company, and by leading by example and encouraging it where you can find it.
+You’ll build a stronger organization.
+To learn more about innovation strategy in the C-suite, contact us today.